How Much Compensation Can I Claim For Professional Negligence JY Update January 2021

 - Claiming against a builder – either a private contractor or a building firm, which has failed to undertake building work in a professional manner.
 For example, a building firm pledging to complete planned work within a certain timescale, and failing to do so, which lead to hardship to the claimant.

 - Claiming against an engineer – again either a private contractor or an engineering firm, which has failed to complete engineering work in a professional manner.
-As an example, a firm which was contracted to undertake work as part of a larger project, and has failed to do so within the agreed time frame, which has caused additional project costs.
+As an example, a firm that was contracted to undertake work as part of a larger project, and has failed to do so within the agreed time frame, which has caused additional project costs.

 - Claiming against an architect – if the architect has failed to draw up effective plans, which leads to construction being either inadequate or in breach of construction conditions such as local planning laws.

-- Claiming against an IT professional – either an IT firm or a private professional that has failed to undertake IT related work in in a professional manner, which has resulted in a loss to the claimant.
+- Claiming against an IT professional – either an IT firm or a private professional that has failed to undertake IT related work in a professional manner, which has resulted in a loss to the claimant.
 An example of this would be failing to back up critical, irreplaceable data before re-installing an operating system or allowing private and confidential data to be exposed to a third party.

 - Claiming against a professional trustee – for the mismanagement of trust funds and activities resulting in some form of financial loss to the trust.